Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Transportation-cost inequalities

-\end{theorem} We omit the proof, which relies on deep structural properties of optimal transportation mappings achieving the infimum in the definition of the $L^2$ Wasserstein metric w.r.t.\ the Euclidean norm in $\reals^n$.
+\end{theorem} We omit the proof, which relies on deep structural properties of optimal transportation mappings achieving the infimum in the definition of the $L^2$ Wasserstein metric with respect to the Euclidean norm in $\reals^n$.
 (An alternative simpler proof was given later by Cordero--Erausquin \cite{Cordero_Gaussian_transport}.)
 We can, however, highlight a couple of key consequences (see \cite{Otto_Villani}): \begin{enumerate} \item Suppose that $P$, in addition to satisfying the conditions of Theorem~\ref{thm:HWI}, also satisfies a ${\rm T}_2(c)$ inequality.
 Using this fact in \eqref{eq:HWI}, we get

 If the pdf $p$ of $P$ is log-concave, so that \eqref{eq:log_concave} holds with $K = 0$, then \eqref{eq:HWI_T2} implies the inequality